 Coming from a step-child, I never wanted my step-parent to treat me like I wasn’t their own.
 Coming from a step-parent, I never want to treat my step-child as anything other than my own.
 Finding the common ground early on is key!

 To all of my fellow blended families, hang in there!
 You are not alone!
-Sometimes, being a step-parent means to take a step back.
-And sometimes it means taking the word “step” out all together.
+Sometimes, being a step-parent means taking a step back.
+And sometimes it means taking the word “step” out altogether.
 Either way, we got this.